II: Old & New

 I sit solemnly over my half-finished dinner of ribs and potato salad.
 Aunt Clarice and Uncle Bobby made it for my birthday, knowing that it’s my favorite, but I can’t seem to work up the appetite to enjoy it.
 My mind is trapped on the thought of how the second half of my day had transpired in much the same way as the first.
 In each of my remaining classes, Tasha Emerson was there.
 In each of them, she gave that same, stilted introduction, each iteration more bored than the last.

 “My name is Tasha.
-I used to be a ballerina.
+I used to be a dancer.
 I’m not anymore.”

 I had attempted to confront her once again after the final bell rang, but she had somehow vanished before I could even catch sight of her.
 It’s all becoming too much to deal with.
 I want to know what it is she supposedly knows about me that I don’t.
 I want to know why she believes that it gives her the right to treat me the way that she is.
 I want to know how it is that she knows my damned name, even though today is the first time I’ve ever so much as known that she existed.
 All of it is just so—